-You cannot always anticipate loud noises, but if you know there is a festival or some other reason for them, you should take precautions.
+You cannot always anticipate loud noises, but if you know there is a festival or some other reason for them to occur, you should take precautions.
 Keep windows closed and try to create a safe and comfortable space.
-Only reward your dog when they are exhibiting calmness and not when they are aggravated. it might cause them to think they have fair reason to be worried.
+Only reward your dog when they are exhibiting calmness and not when they are aggravated.
+Otherwise, it might cause them to think they have fair reason to be worried.

 Separation anxiety in dogs

 Separation anxiety might happen suddenly if you make a sudden change in your routine.
 If your dog has experienced lots of time together, anxiety will grow when you stop.
-Other times, separation anxiety might develop over a longer time period and might be exacerbated by other factors.
-You may not be able to see the behavioral problems when you are away, but you should be able to tell by the dog's reaction when you return home.
+Separation anxiety might develop over a longer time period and might be exacerbated by other factors.
+You may not be able to see the behavioral problems when you are away, but you should be able to tell by the dog's reaction when you return, such as being over excited.

-However, it is important to know that dogs can have an unhealthy attachment to their owner.
-This might be something which has been developed since childhood.
+It is important to know that dogs can also have an unhealthy attachment to their owner.
+This might be something which has been developed since puppyhood.
 If so, you might need to engage the services of someone who is able to address these behavioral problems.
-A dog trainer or canine ethologist will be able to help you establish a more healthy way of being.
-It might require revision of some basic training or differing your approaches to certain issues.
+A dog trainer or canine ethologist will be able to help you establish a more healthy routine.
+It might also require revision of some basic training or differing your approaches to certain issues.

 Anxiety in puppies